syncfusion-content/javascript-docs/js/Gantt/Customizations.md

 ## Task label template

 By default, task name will be displayed to the left and resource names will be displayed to the right of the taskbars as task labels.
-We can enable/disable this default task lables by uisng [`showTaskNames`](/api/js/ejgantt#members:showtasknames) and [`showResourceNames`](/api/js/ejgantt#members:showresourcenames) properties.
+We can enable/disable this default task labels by using [`showTaskNames`](/api/js/ejgantt#members:showtasknames) and [`showResourceNames`](/api/js/ejgantt#members:showresourcenames) properties.
 But these task labels are customizable.

 ### Mapping data source fields as task labels